wonntann/Non-Profit-Utilities/README.md

 ### [DBeaver Community](https://dbeaver.io/download/)
 DBeaver is free and open source universal database tool for developers and database administrators.
 - Not beginner friendly
--
-    Zurmo:
-        Zurmo is a gamified CRM system designed to engage users.
-It provides tools for managing contacts, opportunities, and activities, making it suitable for non-profits.

     OpenPetra:
         OpenPetra is a web-based management system designed for non-profits and charities.
 It includes features for contact management, fundraising, and financial tracking.